 A plethora of writing prompts for every taste and style of writing

-Hopefully, you found these writing resources helpful. 🙂 But, if after playing with these writing prompt resources, you are still struggling with writer’s block, then I have a resource for you.
+After playing with my list of 29 daily journal entry ideas and with the writing prompt resources found here on this page, if you are still struggling with writer’s block, then I have a resource for you.
 Check out this wonderful article entitled How to Overcome Writer’s Block Once and For All: My Surprising Solution.
-I think you’ll find it helpful.
+I think you’ll enjoy it.

 Whether you decide to write in a printed and bound journal and keep your writing private or create a public, online journal, it is your choice.
-However you go about it… just get to writing on a daily basis.
-You’ll be glad you did!
+However you go about it… just get to journaling on a daily basis.
+I know you’ll be glad you did!

-If you enjoyed these Journal Prompts for Daily Writing,
+If you enjoyed these 29 Daily Journal Entry Ideas,

 please share them on Facebook, Twitter, and/or Pinterest.